telekom/oscake-documentation/docs/curations.md

 # Curations for OSCake files (*.oscc)
 The ORT-module `oscake` provides a simple mechanism to adapt information about licenses and copyrights in a generated oscc-file (created by the OSCake-Reporter).
-Due to missing or incomplete data in source files or emerged issues (errors or warnings), it is possible that relevant information is absent and has to be added manually via "curations".
+Due to missing or incomplete data in source files or emerged issues (errors or warnings), it is possible that relevant information is missing and has to be added manually via "curations".

 ## Curation of Errors or Warnings
 The oscc-file contains the tag `hasIssues` on the root, the package, the default-scope and the dir-scope.
 If `enabled`is set to true, errors, warnings and infos, which occurred during the generation of the oscc-file (OSCakeReporter), are reported directly in the oscc-file depending on the `level` - set in `oscake.conf`.